Steve Yeager: Minor league career

 The Los Angeles Dodgers selected Yeager in the fourth round of the 1967 Major League Baseball draft.
 After one game with the rookie level Ogden Spikers of the Pioneer League, Yeager was sent to the Dodgers' Single-A affiliate, the Dubuque Packers of the Midwest League.
 The following season, in 1968, Yeager played 59 games for the Single-A Daytona Beach Dodgers of the Florida State League.
 In 1969, he played 22 games for the Bakersfield Dodgers, the Dodgers' Single-A affiliate in the California League, where he threw out 26 runners from behind the plate.
-That season he suffered a fractured leg in a first-inning collision with a runner at home plate, but was not aware how bad his injury was, and finished the game.
+That season he suffered a fractured leg in a first-inning collision with a Reno Silver Sox Player (Ron Pietila) at home plate, but was not aware how bad his injury was, and finished the game.

 Yeager was promoted to Double-A before the end of the 1969 season, playing in one game for the Albuquerque Dodgers of the Texas League.
 He spent the next two-and-2/3 seasons with the Double-A franchise.
 In 162 games played over the 1970 and 1971 seasons, he hit .276, with 77 RBIs in 490 at bats.
 He threw out 84 runners, second in the league that year, and was named to the Texas League All-Star team as a catcher in 1971.

 In spring training in 1972 he won the Dodgers writers' Dearie Mulvey Memorial Trophy as the best rookie.
 With the Dukes becoming the new Pacific Coast League Triple-A affiliate for the Dodgers in 1972, Yeager was promoted while remaining in Albuquerque for another season.
 “You won't beat that arm of his,” Tommy Lasorda said that season.
 With the Triple-A Dukes, he played 82 games, batting .280 with 45 RBIs and a slugging percentage of .502, in 257 at bats.